 Q) My child sings but doesn’t play an instrument.
 Can he/she still participate?

 A) Yes, we are happy to have some singers in the band!
 However, kids who ONLY sing may have fewer opportunities to participate than those who also play instruments.
-Interested beginners will have a chance to try out most other instruments.
+Interested beginners will have a chance to try out other instruments, at all age levels.

 Q) Will the Rockers learn how to play their instruments?